 Is peppermint essential oil safe for dogs or cats?

-I would keep peppermint away from cats, unless you’re under the direction of a vet who is knowledgable in essential oils.
+I would keep peppermint away from cats unless you're under the direction of a vet who is knowledgeable in essential oils.

 There are some moments when peppermint can be used on dogs.
 Please never use peppermint undiluted.